rajatshubhra5010/-Breast-Cancer-Diagnosis/README.md

 The first step is to import the necessary libraries so that we can use specific function of those libraries.

 Importing the data dataset:
 To predict breast cancer some relevant dataset needs to be imported.
-To import the dataset from the storage of computer following code is to be executed.

 Preprocessing:
 The next step is to split the dataset into its attributes and labels.